Lexical density

 Lexical density is a concept in computational linguistics that measures the structure and complexity of human communication in a language.
 Lexical density estimates the linguistic complexity in a written or spoken composition from the functional words (grammatical units) and content words (lexical units, lexemes).
 One method to calculate the lexical density is to compute the ratio of lexical items to the total number of words.
 Another method is to compute the ratio of lexical items to the number of higher structural items in a composition, such as the total number of clauses in the sentences.

-The lexical density for an individual evolves with age, education, communication style, circumstances, unusual injuries or medical condition, and his or her creativity.
+The lexical density for an individual evolves with age, education, communication style, circumstances, unusual injuries or medical conditions, and his or her creativity.
 The inherent structure of a human language and one's first language may impact the lexical density of the individual's writing and speaking style.
 Further, human communication in the written form is generally more lexically dense than in the spoken form after the early childhood stage.
 The lexical density impacts the readability of a composition and the ease with which the listener or reader can comprehend a communication.
 The lexical density may also impact the memorability and retention of a sentence and the message.